stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

 $ curl https://myorg-hbaas-prod.eu-gb.cf.appdomain.cloud/status
 > {"message":"The time is 59 minutes past the 11 hour on the Wednesday 3 June 2020 and all is well."}

-# Just for fun, output will depend on when you run it!
+# Just for fun - output will depend on when you run it!
 $ curl https://myorg-hbaas-prod.eu-gb.cf.appdomain.cloud/date/$(date +"%d-%B")
 > {"message":"Happy birthday to Clint Eastwood!"}
 ```

 !!! success
-    Congratulations!
-With this done, you've got all the knowledge, skills and environment set up to further develop your API.
+    Congratulations, you've successfully set up a full continuous deployment pipeline!

+    With this done, you can sit back and watch as GitLab CI takes care of all the hard-work when it comes to running and managing multiple deployments.
+All you need to do is code using this sensible git flow model and the rest will take care of itself!